isomerpages/tp-virtualcampus/_events/Sports/POLITE Games (AY2025 & 2026).md

 for their expert guidance and unwavering dedication too, and cheers to passionate supporters from our TP family for their steadfast backing all the way!</p>
-<p>The POL-ITE Games also brought together our student-athletes on an inspiring
+<p>The POL-ITE Games not only showcased our sporting prowess, but also brought
-cause to represent TP in their respective sports.
+our diverse student-athletes together on an inspiring journey towards TP pride and unity.
 Here are some highlights:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>We commend the <strong>Hockey (Men)</strong>, <strong>Rugby</strong>, <strong>Soccer (Men)</strong>, <strong>Tennis (Men)</strong>, <strong>Touch Football </strong>and <strong>Volleyball (Men)</strong> teams